rafa-garcia/bashlight/README.md

-  -restore                 Restore the last saved brightness -device <name>           Apply the operation to the given device only -kbd                     Control keyboard backlights instead of displays -time <milliseconds>     Duration of transition to new value.
+  -restore                 Restore the last saved brightness -device <name>           Apply the operation to the given device only -kbd                     Control keyboard backlights instead of displays -perceptual              Map percentages to a perceptual brightness curve -time <milliseconds>     Duration of transition to new value.
 Default is 200 -steps <steps>           Number of transition steps.
 Default is 20
 ```